- Rapid Reference 🚀

 - Narrow, pointy, prominent T-waves.

-- Often the most notable finding on the EKG (may be visible on bedside monitor as well).
+- Often this is the most notable finding on the EKG (may be visible on bedside monitor as well).

 - QRS wave widens and P-waves may disappear.
 If patient is tachycardic, this will look like ventricular tachycardia.